Descanonge/tomate/docs/source/log.rst

 Logs comes at various levels:

+DEBUG
+  Less useful information, except if you are debugging your scripts.
+Used notably during scanning.
 INFO
   Normal use feedback
-DEBUG
-  Less useful information, except if you are debugging your scripts.
-Used notably to feedback scanning.
 WARNING
   Something might not be correctly setup and could cause issues down the line.
 ERROR
-  Something was gone wrong.
+  Something has gone horribly wrong.
 It happens to everyone.
+Those gremlins have the tendency to hide themselves just above error tracebacks, be sure to not miss them!

 All logging related function are in :mod:`tomate.log`.

 Basic configuration
 -------------------

-to the stderr stream.
 Logging is activated whenever tomate is first imported.
 A top-level logger named 'tomate' is setup by :func:`set_logging_defaults`.